Rehoboth Beach, Delaware: 19th century

 By the mid-19th century, the descendants of these landholders were farmers attempting to make a living off the relatively poor sandy infertile land.
 The town was founded in 1873 as the Rehoboth Beach Camp Meeting Association by the Rev. Robert W. Todd, of St. Paul's Methodist Episcopal Church of Wilmington, Delaware, as a site for Methodist Episcopal Church camp meetings in the spirit of similar resorts further north on the New Jersey shore, such as Ocean Grove.
 The Camp Meeting Association disbanded in 1881, and in 1891, the location was incorporated by the General Assembly of Delaware (state legislature) as "Cape Henlopen City".
 In 1893, it was renamed to Rehoboth Beach.

 The first boardwalk in Rehoboth Beach was constructed in 1873 and has seen changes in configuration from weather and storms over the years.
 The Junction and Breakwater Railroad constructed a line from Lewes south to Rehoboth Beach in 1878, running down the center of today's Rehoboth Avenue.
 The arrival of the railroad allowed visitors to come in from northern Delaware and Pennsylvania and its cities and towns, leading to the beginning of Rehoboth Beach as a tourist destination.
 After the railroad came to Rehoboth Beach, the center of camp meetings and city life moved to nearby Baltimore Avenue.
 The original Henlopen Hotel opened in 1879, being replaced with another hotel of the same name on the current site.

 20th century

-The beach house of U.S. President Joe Biden and First Lady Jill Biden in the North Shores neighborhood outside the corporate limits of Rehoboth Beach, which serves as their Summer White House.
+The beach house of U.S. President Joe Biden and First Lady Jill Biden in the North Shores neighborhood outside the corporate limits of Rehoboth Beach, which served as their Summer White House.

 A rainbow crossing in Rehoboth Beach, meant to celebrate the LGBT community.